Abscess

 Differential Diagnosis of Abscess

-- Soft tissue sarcoma in the thigh can be confused for a deep-seated abscess.
-However, throbbing pain, high grade fever with chills and rigors and short duration of the swelling clinches the diagnosis of an abscess.
+- Furthermore, a soft tissue sarcoma in the thigh can also be confused with a deep-seated abscess.
+However, the presence of throbbing pain, high-grade fever with chills and rigors, and a short duration of swelling usually indicates an abscess.
 (2)

 Complications